jwilliams10/RICE/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 # RICE
 This repository contains an R package for creating polygenic risk scores from rare variants using RICE.
-Specifically, this package creates a polygenic risk score using RICE-RV (as denoted in the manuscript) with significant rare variant sets and their burden scores extracted from an ADGS file.
-A detailed example of this is provided in the <a href="https://jwilliams10.github.io/RICE_Vignette">vignette</a>.
+Specifically, this package creates a polygenic risk score using RICE-RV (as denoted in the manuscript) with significant rare variant sets and their burden scores extracted from an AGDS file.
+A detailed example of this is provided in the <a href="https://jwilliams10.github.io/RICE_Vignette">vignette</a>. **Note**, if an individual has burden scores from a source other than an AGDS file, a rare variant PRS following the RICE-RV steps can still be created by starting at the Penalized Regression step in the vignette.

 ## RICE Overview
 ![alt text](https://github.com/jwilliams10/RICE/blob/main/docs/RICE_Structure.jpg?raw=true)